SarahU/sarahu.github.io/_posts/2021-06-14-coach-and-captain.md

  * Architecture & technical product direction
  * Software Product delivery and co-ordination of work across the different products - working with Product Managers
  * Technical mentorship to improve skills & practices

+This includes:
+ * being in every meeting about work planning, updates, story creation, team logistics & recruitment
+ * talking with users & clients
- * Team & Department people-related management
+ * researching technology, tools & vendors
+ * recruiting and reviewing staff.
+ * reviewing and improving team relations and processes, and the list goes on.

 We had fairly large teams.
-My team was between 6-8 people over the span of 2 years.
+My team varied between 6-8 people over the span of 2 years.
 This size worked well for us as we maintained all of our own infrastructure, wrote and deployed all our own code and were on-call for everything we built.
-The team leads used modern management practices like one-to-ones to ensure they were providing personal time to each team members.
-They were also:
- * in every meeting about work planning, updates, story creation, team logistics & recruitment
- * talking with users & clients
- * researching technology, tools & vendors
- and the list goes on.

 Due to the number of responsibilities and meetings the Team Leads had, there were many scenarios where they were simply not available to the team.
 "So the seniors were available weren't they?".
 The seniors were definitely available, however, half our team was senior and each person had their own ideas about direction and implementation choices, which took time to resolve and often involved the lead's input to finalise.
 With the amount of responsibilities, three Team Leads reached breaking point and resigned within a few weeks of each other.